In this competency you learned about these topics:

 Based on this lesson you now understand that evolution is an inevitable process.
 Is there any hope of stopping antibiotic resistance from developing?
+Yes and no. The average person can take a number of steps to minimize selective pressures on parasites.
+Without these pressures, mutations are less likely to spread in the population.
+So what can you do?

 - Take the full course of prescribed antibiotics